spyysalo/stringdb-ggp-corpus-docs/index.md

 ### Abstract sample 01

-A sample of 1000 PubMed abstracts selected by comparing JensenLab tagger GGP matches to mentioned tagged by a BioBERT model trained on the BC2GM corpus and selecting a random subset filling the following criteria:
+A sample of 1000 PubMed abstracts selected by comparing JensenLab tagger GGP matches to mentiones tagged by a BioBERT model trained on the BC2GM corpus and selecting a random subset filling the following criteria:

 * Number of unique tagged names (ignoring case) > 1
 * Annotations / 100 words >= 1